darkokoa/pangu.kt/README.md

 ```

 ## Matters Needing Attention
-1. When you need to process very long text, the processing time also be very long.
-This will block the current thread for a long time.
-If the UI thread is blocked it means the program may crash.
+1. The processing time also becomes longer when you need to process longer text.
+Doing so will block the current thread for a long time.
+If the UI thread is blocked it means that the program may crash.
 2. Java support requires Java 8 or above.

 ## License